At least one killed in Liberian pre-election clash

 Liberia is one of the world's poorest countries, with over half of its people surviving on less than 50 U.S. cents a day.
 Fourteen years of intermittent fighting that ended in 2003 killed nearly a quarter of a million people and left its infrastructure in ruins.

-Johnson-Sirleaf became Africa's first freely elected female head of state in 2005, and has been praised abroad for reducing the country's debt and maintaining peace.
-But she faces criticism at home for the slow pace of development.
+Johnson-Sirleaf became Africa's first freely elected female head of state in 2005, and has been internationally praised for reducing the country's debt and maintaining peace.
+But she faces criticism within for the slow pace of development.

 Analysts had anticipated that a smooth election would trigger a surge in foreign investment in resources like iron ore and oil, which have already attracted major firms like ArcelorMittal, BHP Billiton and Anadarko Petroleum.

-Lydie Boka, head of risk consultancy StrategiCo, said a boycott risked undermining the credibility of the poll and could open the door to endless complaints over the process.
+Lydie Boka, head of risk consultancy StrategiCo, said a boycott risked undermining the credibility of the poll and may open the door for endless complaints over the process.

 Many, like Rachael Dennis, a mother of four who works at a market stall, merely yearn for peace.